fastify/fastify-routes/README.md

 This plugin decorates a Fastify instance with `routes`, which is a [Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) of registered routes.
 Note that you have to register this plugin before registering any routes so that it can collect all of them.

+Note also that current versions of Fastify define plugin registration as async, so you have to ensure that registration completes before creating any routes.
+See the examples below.

 ## Data Structure

 The `fastify.routes` Map has a key for each path any route has been registered, which points to an array of routes registered on that path.
 There can be more than one route for a given path if there are multiple routes added with different methods or different constraints.